 What's AWS Cloudshell?

-AWS CloudShell is a browser-based, pre-authenticated shell that you can launch directly from the AWS Management Console.
+AWS CloudShell is a browser-based, pre-authenticated shell that you can launch directly arrow-up-rightfrom the AWS Management Console.

 You can run AWS CLI commands against AWS services using your preferred shell, such as Bash, PowerShell, or Z shell.